 At a time when the world is increasingly fragmented, when free-movement and the freedom of speech are under attack, foreigners a source of fear and suspicion, we are increasing our efforts to engage transnationally and develop collaborative projects that involve different people, with different backgrounds in different places, and offer the chance to meet, discuss, share ideas and experiences.

 We document and disseminate untold stories that breakthrough stereotypes and demonstrate a strong desire amongst artists, curators, researchers, organisations to continue to exchange and be inspired by other’s efforts to promote free inquiry and dialogue, as perfect testimonies to the value of cultural exchange and the power of diversity.

 Arts Cabinet, the name

-The name Arts Cabinet is inspired by the legacy of the curiosity cabinet in contemporary art, in particular in artistic and curatorial practices which are influenced by categorisation, classification and archiving, alongside the random selection of objects and ideas.
-Here, the concept of Curiosity draws on Michel Foucault’s analysis of the word in ‘The Masked Philosopher’.
+The concept of curiosity draws on Michel Foucault’s analysis of the word in ‘The Masked Philosopher’.
 Curiosity “…can also evoke ‘concern’, the care that one takes for what exists and could exist; a readiness to find strange and singular what surrounds us; a certain relentlessness to break up our familiarities and to regard otherwise the same things.”